Compassion-Based Resilience Training - CBRT

 A woman named Victoria with short hair, wearing a white shirt, stands confidently against a neutral background.

-Victoria Fontana, MSc, MA, PCC, is a graduate of Nalanda Institute’s Contemplative Psychotherapy Program in New York and a Nalanda Certified CBRT Teacher.
+Victoria is a graduate of Nalanda Institute’s Contemplative Psychotherapy Program in New York and a Nalanda Certified CBRT Teacher.
 Victoria holds an M.Sc. in Mindfulness-Based Approaches from Bangor University, Wales and an M.A. in Education from the University of Washington.
 In addition to the CBRT, she holds an advanced level Bangor University Certificate of Competence to teach MBSR and MBCT

 Victoria has been an educator for over 20 years, currently an adjunct professor at IE University, where she teaches for the Center for Health, Well-Being and Happiness.
 She teaches Mindfulness and Compassion both privately and for the Mindfulness and Health Institute.
 She is also an Executive & Leadership Coach at Harvard Business School, in Higher Ed and other global organizations.